 Use Hot Air

 This method is best if you are pressed for time and need to use the shoes soon after buying them.
-Put on a pair of thick socks and squeeze your feet into the shoe that needs to be stretched for a better fit.
+Put on thick socks and squeeze your feet into the shoe that needs to be stretched for a better fit.

-Now blow hot air over the problem area for about 20 seconds with a hair blower set at medium heat.
-Remember not to heat the shoe for more than 20 seconds or the heat will damage the finish and the leather.
+Now blow hot air over the problem area for about 20 seconds with a hair dryer set at medium heat.
+Remember not to heat the shoe for more than 20 seconds, or the heat will damage the finish and the leather.

 Let the shoes cool off and repeat the 20 seconds heating process.
 Repeat it for two to three minutes.
 While heating the shoes, you should move your feet around inside the shoes to stretch the leather of the shoes.

 When you are done with the heating process, please do not take the shoes off but walk around inside them while cooling off.
-This method will have to be done two to three times for the shoes to fit comfortably and perfectly on your feet.
+This method must be done twice to thrice for the shoes to fit comfortably and perfectly on your feet.

 You let the shoes cool off on your feet so the leather can mold to the shape and size of your feet.
-When the shoes are completely cooled off, put on normal size socks you would normally wear with the shoes.
+When the shoes are completely cooled off, put on the regular socks you would normally wear with the shoes.

 Feel if it fits better.
 If not, do all the steps from the beginning until the shoes fit perfectly.